jfo/weblog/content/post/monads.md

 and apply a function to it!

 Remember that the function it applies must have the type signature `x -> Mx`.
-Again, we don't have types at all to help here!
-But, any function I pass in needs to take some value and return it as a "Thing", in this case by wrapping it in a list.
+We don't have a type system to help here!
+But, any function I pass in needs to take some value and return it as a "`Thing`", in this case by wrapping it in a list.

 Here are three test functions that do that: